f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab4.rst

 Task 1: Disable a BIG-IP Interface
 ==================================

-In this task, we will simulate a "link down" failure on the ACTIVE BIG-IP, and determine if the BIG-IP will failover automatically.
+In Task 1, we will simulate a "link down" failure on the ACTIVE BIG-IP, and determine if the BIG-IP will failover automatically.

 We will compare the failover timing once we create & use our HA Group